rd--/blksc3/md/notes.md

 The _math_ operator blocks should only hold _Ugen_ operators.

-_splay2_ should be written as a block constructor, not a method.
+_Splay_ should be written as a block constructor, not a method.

 _clearBuf_ is an interesting case, it is a method because it constructs an _Mrg_ node.